 Travel through space with Ted’s Space Adventure

-Aimed at astro-fans under the age of seven, Ted the Bear and his friend Plant take you and your children through the Solar System, pointing out the main features and attractions (as well as how some of the planetary bodies affect us here on earth) along the way.
+Aimed at astro-fans under the age of seven, Ted the Bear and his friend Plant take you and your children through the Solar System, pointing out the main features and attractions (as well as how some of the planetary bodies affect us here on Earth) along the way.

 Take in one of the other planetarium shows

 Astronomy is for all ages, so if you fancy learning more about the universe, then head to the Moons Beyond Counting show, which tells you all about the other satellite bodies in our Solar System.
-There’s also the Meet the Neighbours show if you want to go a little further than our own system, or The Sky Tonight Live show, which is presented in real-time by one of the Observatory’s astronomers.
+There’s also the Meet the Neighbours show if you want to go a little further than our system, or The Sky Tonight Live show, which is presented in real-time by one of the Observatory’s astronomers.

 Visit the Observatory’s gift shop to pick up some stellar souvenirs

 The Observatory’s gift shop features some stunning items, most of which have an astronomical theme, of course.
-There’s a scaled-down replica of the world-famous Shepherd Clock, for example, as well as books, prints of cosmic photographs and stationery.
-For younger visitors there are easy-to-use telescopes, puzzles, books and games, or even bags and t-shirts.
+There’s a scaled-down replica of the world-famous Shepherd Clock, for example, as well as books, prints of cosmic photographs, and stationery.
+For younger visitors, there are easy-to-use telescopes, puzzles, books and games, or even bags and t-shirts.

 Take a look around Flamsteed House